Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Discussion

 In the biological microscopic realm, large-scale mixing is vital for nutrient transport \cite{jeanneret_entrainment_2016}.
-Conceptually, our model suggests that a biological system benefits from a specific variance in intrinsic traits (modeled as the dispersion $\Delta \omega$) to activate the topological heat pump, or revert to a defect lattice.
-This provides a mechanistic explanation for why phenotypic heterogeneity is prevalent \cite{ariel_swarming_2015} and suggests that such noise expressions are in fact beneficial for cohesion.
-Biological systems may thus inadvertently exploit noise in gene expression \cite{ackermann_functional_2015}, effectively tapping into disorder as a means for macroscopic transport.
+Conceptually, our model suggests that a biological system, for reasons external or internal, benefits from a specific variance in intrinsic traits (modeled as the dispersion $\Delta \omega$), a heterogeneity needed to activate the topological heat pump, or risk reverting to a lattice of topological defects.
+This may contribute to an explanation for why phenotypic heterogeneity is prevalent \cite{ariel_swarming_2015} and sufficiently extreme, and suggests that such noise expressions are in fact beneficial for e.g., cohesion or efficient nutrient circulation, and other traits associated with flocking.
+Biological systems may thus inadvertently exploit noise in gene expression \cite{ackermann_functional_2015}, effectively tapping into disorder as a means for macroscopic transport (see, e.g., Ref.~\cite{marov_self-organization_2013}).

 In our model, when the system is disordered ($R\to0$), it is effectively massless and governed by overdamped diffusion.
-As it synchronizes, it acquires mass ($\lambda = R^2$), supporting momentum transport and waves akin to correlation propagation in flocks and swarms \cite{toner_flocks_1998,brumley_flagellar_2014}, with the caveat that our system operates in two dimensions.
-The observed $R$-dependency implies that defects behave as \textit{massless holes} (see Figure~\ref{fig:topography} in the Supplementary Materials) in an otherwise massive fluid.
-This mass contrast enables a supersonic topological gas dynamic: defects accelerate across phase gradients faster than the bulk sound speed \cite{attanasi_information_2014}, maintaining scale-free coherence \cite{cavagna_scale-free_2010} without central processing.
+As it synchronises, it acquires mass ($\lambda = R^2$), supporting momentum transport and waves akin to correlation propagation in flocks and swarms \cite{toner_flocks_1998,brumley_flagellar_2014}, with the caveat that our system operates in two dimensions.
+The observed $R$-dependency implies that defects behave as \textit{massless holes} (see Figure~\ref{fig:topography} in Appendix~\ref{app:hydro}) in an otherwise massive fluid.
+This mass contrast enables supersonic defect kinematics: phase singularities accelerate across phase gradients faster than the bulk sound speed \cite{attanasi_information_2014}, maintaining scale-free coherence \cite{cavagna_scale-free_2010} without central processing, in flocks and other instances of dry chiral active matter.

-In the field of robotics, heterogeneity is usually considered a manufacturing error.
-For example, the Kuramoto model describes the superconductor-to-insulator transition (or Bose Metal state) in \textit{dirty Josephson arrays}, quantum oscillator systems that feature synchronisation due to fabrication imperfections \cite{wiesenfeld_new_1996,de_smet_partial_2007}, to which the transition between Phases II and III in Table~\ref{tab:phase_diagram} is (classically and locally) analogous.
-This heterogeneity, which typically cannot be avoided, can potentially be exploited as a control input \cite{okeeffe_oscillators_2017,shankar_topological_2022}.
-For example, in smart materials, the Phase II-III transition can be achieved by electromagnetic field-control of rotors, enabling shock-absorption (converting kinetic energy temporarily into topological sorting; see also Refs.~\cite{liu_jamming_1998,marchetti_hydrodynamics_2013}).
-With attention to edge-effects, microfluidic applications could involve an ``Onsager valve'' with zero moving parts and negative effective viscosity, acting both as valve and pump, depending on control input (see Ref.~\cite{thijssen_submersed_2021}).